PythonIreland/python_ireland_talk_database/README.md

 A searchable database of Python Ireland conference talks and meetup events with tagging, taxonomies, search (including Postgres FTS), and simple analytics.

+For a concise project status and next steps, see the handoff guide: [HANDOFF.md](HANDOFF.md).
+For a deeper technical overview, see: [ARCHITECTURE.md](ARCHITECTURE.md).

 ---

 ## New Contributors Start Here